abhay-khandwekar/react-hook-storehouse/README.md

 ### Store:
 Store refers to a global object holding application state and available action on the state in a React application.

-Under the hood store maintains multiple slices, and each of the slice independently manages it's state using the actions available on the state.
+Under the hood store maintains multiple slices, and each of the slice independently manages its state using the actions available on the state.

 ### Slice:
-Slice is a an independent subset of the store.
-A slice holds a subset of application state and available actions on the state.
+Slice is an independent subset of the store.
+A slice holds a subset of application state and defined actions on the state.

 Any operation in context of a given slice does not impact other slices within the store.
 Only the components using (subscribed to) a given slice are notified of the state updates and may perform rerender if required.

 ### Actions:
 Actions are methods responsible to update the state of a slice in context.
 Each action is identified by an "Action-Identifier" which is unique within a slice.

-Actions methods recives parameter "currentState" which is a current snapshot of the slice-state.
+Actions methods receives "currentState" as parameter which represents the current snapshot of slice-state.

 Actions should return "updatedState", which can be a subset of the state managed by the slice.
 The state returned by the Action is merged into the slice-state by the react-hooka.